 Today, the Benin Bronzes are often mentioned in discussions of looted art.
 The original bronzes were looted in the late 19th century by British colonists from what was then the Kingdom of Benin (southern part of present-day Nigeria).
 They ended up in museums and private collections around the world, but most of the statues ended up in the British Museum in London.

 Nigeria has been trying to get the statues back for decades, and even has plans for a museum to properly care for and display the statues (called the Museum of West African Art (MOWAA) in Benin City).
 However, their request has not had much effect.
-The problem with these types of requests is that laws on the matter vary from country to country, and there is no central, international law on the matter.
+The problem with these types of requests is that the laws on this vary from country to country, and there is no central, international law on the matter.
 [1]

 Rootz Gallery collection